danielefrataa/danielefrataa/README.md

 ###

-<p align="left">My name is Daniel Efrata, a Front-end Developer based in Malang, Indonesia 🚀</p>
+<p align="left">My name is Daniel Efrata, a Progammer based in Malang, Indonesia 🚀</p>

 ###